top of page

 Significant projects that the CHS Interact has initiated and/or participated in the last few years include hosting American Red Cross blood drives, raising the funds to help provide shelter and other essentials for Ukrainian refugees, and hosting a benefit dinner for Dream Again Home, an orphanage in Sierra Leone.

-Senior Jaxon Groby, the Interact Club’s Vice President, described the process of organizing club works as, at times highly structured, such as blood drives, but also more organic like the campus beautification undertaking.
+Senior Jaxson Groby, the Interact Club’s Vice President, described the process of organizing club works as, at times highly structured, such as blood drives, but also more organic like the campus beautification undertaking.
 “For our month of September project, we just pitched the idea to [CHS principal James] Swanson of a much-needed cleanup of school grounds,” elucidated Groby, who continued: “[He] agreed and then I attended a [Leavenworth] Rotary Meeting to invite its members to join us.”

 This year, the Club benefits from having Rotary-sponsored, Dutch exchange student Jesper Koornstra among its ranks.
 Koornstra shared that being a member of the Club “is a fun way to meet people while doing good.”